pravega/pravega/docs/key-features.md

 ## Write Efficiency

-Pravega shrinks write latency to milliseconds, and seamlessly scales to handle high throughput reads and writes from thousands of concurrent clients, making it ideal for IoT and other time sensitive applications.
+Pravega write latency is of the order of milliseconds, and seamlessly scales to handle high throughput reads and writes from thousands of concurrent clients, making it ideal for IoT and other time sensitive applications.

 Streams are light weight, Pravega can support millions of Streams, this frees the application from worrying about statically configuring streams and pre